Court Deadline Calculator (Add Calendar or Business Days)

 Calendar days vs. business days

-Use the checkbox labeled “Exclude weekends (business days)” to approximate business-day counting.
-When this is selected, the tool will skip Saturdays and Sundays.
-It will not skip holidays unless they fall on a weekend, so you must manually confirm the result against the court’s holiday schedule.
+Use the checkbox labeled “Count business days (skip Sat/Sun)” to approximate business-day counting.
+When this is selected, the tool skips Saturdays and Sundays.
+It does not skip holidays unless they happen to fall on a weekend, so you must still compare the result against the court's holiday schedule and any rule that rolls deadlines when the courthouse is closed.

 Counting method What is counted?
 When it is commonly used Impact on deadline